Booookkkkkssss/books_main/README.md

 # :star2: Initial Questions

-1. Which words (ngrams ?) appear more often in reviews with a positive sentiment ?
+1. Which words (ngrams ?) appear more often in summaries with a positive sentiment ?
-2. Which words (ngrams ?) appear more often in reviews with a negative sentiment ?
+2. Which words (ngrams ?) appear more often in summaries with a negative sentiment ?
 3. Do authors who appear once on the The New York Times Best Sellers list have a higher likelihood of repeat success ?
 4. Which leads to a higher chance of appearing on the The New York Times Best Sellers list : author + title, or author + publisher ?